Undergraduate Academic Integrity Policy

 In accordance with privacy legislation, personal information gathered under this policy will only be shared among university personnel on a need to know basis.

 5.5 Other allegations of academic dishonesty

 Any other allegations of academic dishonesty may be made in writing to the Dean.
 The Dean will determine the appropriate procedure to be followed.

 If it is determined that allegations are not supported by sufficient evidence, no permanent record of the incident will be kept on file at the offices of the department, Registrar, or Dean.

 5.7 Course completion or withdrawal is not a stay of proceedings

 A student’s completion of a course or withdrawal from a course, program, or the University does not stay or prevent proceedings for academic dishonesty under this policy.
 Further, penalties for academic dishonesty determined under this policy will appear as appropriate on the student’s record, including the student’s transcript, despite any such course completion or withdrawal.

 If an academic integrity violation is discovered after the degree has been awarded, the University retains the right to rescind the degree.

 5.9 Removal of transcript notations

-“Academic Dishonesty” transcript notations will be automatically removed five years after the notation has been placed on a transcript.
-If a student wishes to have the transcript notation removed sooner, an application can be made in writing to the Vice President (Academic).
-The letter should explain the reason for the request, what the student has learned from the experience, and what he/she has done to ensure violations of academic integrity will not occur again.
+“Academic Dishonesty” transcript notations and notations of suspension will be automatically removed five years after the notation has been placed on a transcript.
+If a student wishes to have the transcript notation removed sooner, an application can be made in writing to the Vice President (Academic) at email@example.com.
+The letter should explain the reason for the request, what the student has learned from the experience, and what they have done to ensure violations of academic integrity will not occur again.
 Such applications may not be initiated before two years have passed.
 Zero grades and notations of expulsion for Academic Dishonesty will not be removed from the transcript.